Noah Mawene

-Noah Beaumont Mawene (Mawéné; born 1 February 2005) is an English professional footballer who plays as a central midfielder for club Preston North End.
+Noah Beaumont Mawene (Mawéné; born 1 February 2005) is an English professional footballer who plays as a central midfielder for League of Ireland Premier Division club Waterford, on loan from club Fleetwood Town.

 Career

-Mawene is a youth product of Lytham Town FC and joined the youth academy of Preston North End as a U13 where he went on to captain their U18s, and signed his first professional contract with the club on 16 June 2021.
+Mawene is a youth product of Lytham Town and joined the youth academy of Preston North End as a U13, where he went on to captain their U18s; he signed his first professional contract with the club on 16 June 2021.
 He made his professional debut with Preston North End as a late substitute in a 4–1 EFL Championship win over Blackburn Rovers on 10 December 2022.

 On 29 August 2024, Mawene joined EFL League Two club Newport County on a season-long loan deal.
 He made his debut for Newport on 31 August 2024 in the 1-0 League Two win against Morecambe.

+On 10 March 2026, Mawene joined National League side Southend United on loan until the end of the season.

+In the summer of 2026, Mawene was released by Preston North End upon the expiry of his contract, he subsequently signed for League Two club Fleetwood Town on 28 July 2026, immediately going on loan to League of Ireland Premier Division club Waterford until the end of the 2026 season.

 Personal life

 Mawene is the son of the French footballer Youl Mawéné and nephew of Samy Mawéné.
 He is of DR Congolese descent through his paternal grandfather, and French descent through his paternal grandmother.

 His brother Theo is a youth player at Brentford.